yukas/yukas.github.io/_posts/2015-11-12-notable-features-in-ruby-2-3-0-preview1-explained.markdown

 hello # => "Hello world!"
 {% endhighlight %}

-In Rails if you doing something like this:
+In Rails if you are doing something like this:

 {% highlight ruby %}
 sql =  "SELECT #{sec_id}, pt.path, st.doc_count"